JBL Xtreme 2 vs. UE Megaboom 3: Do You Want Sound or Portability?

 UE Megaboom 3

-You want great portability and the best-looking speaker on the market.
-Megaboom 3 is portable, loud enough for outdoor use and parties, and you can wirelessly charge.
-At higher volumes, the bass gets boomy and the battery runtime is weak, but it sounds excellent when it’s not side-by-side with Xtreme 2.
+Get UE Megaboom 3 if you want great portability and the best-looking speaker on the market.
+It's portable, loud enough for outdoor use and parties, and charges wirelessly.
+It sounds excellent when it’s not side-by-side with Xtreme 2, but the bass gets boomy and the battery runtime is weak at high volumes.

 JBL Xtreme 2